Elon Musk’s SpaceX eyes $1.77tn valuation ahead of historic IPO

 Texas-based rocket company announces plans to sell shares at $135 apiece, aiming to raise approximately $75bn.

-Elon Musk’s rocket company SpaceX is targeting a valuation of $1.77 trillion in its blockbuster initial public offering (IPO), paving the way for the largest stock market debut in history.
+Elon Musk’s rocket company SpaceX is targeting a valuation of nearly $1.77 trillion in its blockbuster initial public offering (IPO), paving the way for the largest stock market debut in history.

 In a filing with the US Securities and Exchange Commission on Wednesday, SpaceX said that it plans to sell 555.6 million shares at $135 apiece, raising approximately $75bn.